 If you use your data plan in a manner that could interfere with other customers' service, affect our ability to allocate network capacity among customers, or degrade service quality for other customers, we may suspend, terminate, or restrict your data session, or switch you to a more appropriate data plan, or terminate your service.

-For additional important Open Internet disclosures, including our Privacy Statement, please review the Frequently Asked Questions.
+For additional important Open Internet disclosures, including our Privacy Notice, please review the Frequently Asked Questions.